 Now that you know how to determine your Google Ads budget, use the following steps to set your Google Ads budget in Google Ads:

 - Log in to your Google Ads account

 - Click “Campaigns” from the sidebar menu

 - Click “Budget”

 Want professional help with your Google Ads budget?

 At WebFX, we have years of experience creating successful PPC campaigns for our clients, and we’ll use that experience to do the same for you.
 Our expert team will research and launch profitable campaigns for your company and help you determine how much you should allocate to Google Ads for the best possible returns.

-If you’re ready to generate revenue with AdWords or improve your existing campaigns, we’d love to hear from you.
+If you’re ready to generate revenue with Google Ads or improve your existing campaigns, we’d love to hear from you.